v12technology/v12technology.github.io/starting/get_started.md

 ```

 ### 2. Fluxtion stream processing logic
-Define the procesing using `reuseOrBuild` function from the Fluxtin streaming api to generate an event processor.
+Procesing logic is expressed using Fluxtin streaming api.
+The building logic is passed to the `reuseOrBuild` method which generates and an event processor instance.

-This processor is passed to a sample generator which pushes random trade events into the processor.
+The processor instance is passed to a sample trade soure which pushes random trade events into the processor.

 ```java
 public static void main(String[] args) throws Exception {